RobertoRoos/sawIntuitiveResearchKitWiki/ControllerConnection.md

 ### MacOS

 Running the dVRK on MacOS is experimental and not that useful.
 This being said, there is no network configuration required on MacOS.
-Somehow the OS figures out the adapter should be configured for Link-Local by itself.
+Somehow the OS figures out that the adapter should be configured for Link-Local by itself.

 ### Windows

+Running the dVRK on Windows is experimental and currently not very stable.
+There is no network configuration required because it defaults to "Link-Local" if it cannot be configured using DHCP.

 ## Testing connectivity